reuters-graphics/prison-heat-records/README.md

 **Folder Descriptions**
 - `hvac`: Includes HVAC data for state facilities from public information requests.
 Each state folder contains the response from the respective department of corrections.
 - `indoor-temperatures`: Contains indoor temperature log data collected from various facilities.

-## Data collection

-In January 2024, Reuters began summiting public information requests to all state and federal prisons.
-X number of states responded.

-The Bureau of Prisons, which oversees all 122 federal prisons, did not respond to Reuters’ request seeking information on how many facilities have air conditioning as of the time of publication.

-Responses came in the form of emails, spreadsheets, and pdfs.